jessepav/lacygoill-wiki-backup/vim/vim9.md

     E1012: type mismatch, expected float but got list<number>
                           ^---------------------------------^

 But the error message is fine.
-It's raised at compile time, not at runtime.
+It's given at compile time, not at runtime.
 You can check this by writing `:defcompile` at the end:
 ```vim
 vim9script